 - This is almost as common in Zelda Classic quests as it is in the official series:

-- The Bonus Boss of To The Top is the Wise Old Man, who turns out to be the guardian deity of the forest and its power.
+- The Optional Boss of To The Top is the Wise Old Man, who turns out to be the guardian deity of the forest and its power.
 Proving your strength to him is necessary to convince his replacement, Sage, to give you the power to defeat Vespoir without sending everyone trapped in the tower plummeting to their deaths.

 - In Isle of Rebirth, dealing enough damage in the Hopeless Boss Fight against Venser in the Prismatic Gate impresses him enough that he gives Link the most powerful weapon in the quest: his cane.
 Considering that he not only possesses two pieces of the Triforce but also is the closest thing to a Great Old One that would make sense in the Zelda universe, this is no small feat, even though Link can't outright punch him out until later.